307 Hayes Street

 Beef Pad Prik Thai ($13.95) – Was on their specials menu and recommended by the waitress.
 The meat featured a nice texture with the robust gravy and the crispy rice.
 They were a little lazy slicing off the fat and chopping it uniformly, but we would still recommend this dish, especially if you can’t take heat.

-Tom Kha Gai ($10.95) Coconut milk based soup with Chicken, lemongrass, kaffir lime leaves came to the table in a fire ladden pot.
+Tom Kha Gai ($12.95) Coconut milk based soup with Chicken, lemongrass, kaffir lime leaves came to the table in a fire ladden pot.
 Nice rich coconut flavor along with a bit of sourness.
 This easily serves four people.
+In 2017, we got this soup and it was WAY TOO SPICY!

 Pal Kra Pong Nuang Manow ($25.95) Steamed fresh Sea Bass with chopped chili and fresh lime juice is a signature dish.
 It comes in a lovely fire lit pot.
 Boney, fresh, and not for lazy fish eaters.